-The method of transliterating Cyrillic letters that is adopted as "official" in the Treatise is that suggested by the Geographical Society of London and the U.S. Board on Geographic Names.
-It follows that names of some Russian authors in transliterated form derived in this way differ from other forms. possibly including one used by the author himself.
-In Treatise reference lists the alternative (unaccepted) form is given enclosed square brackets (e.g., Chernyshev by [Tschernyschew], T.N.).
+The method of transliterating Cyrillic letters that is adopted as "official" in the Treatise is the so-called Anglo-American method given by the Geographical Society of London.
+It follows that names of some Russian authors in transliterated form derived in this way differ from other forms, possibly including one used by the author himself.
+In Treatise reference lists the alternative (unaccepted) form is given enclosed by square brackets (e.g., Chernyshev [Tschernyschew], T.N.).